openwall/john-packages/readme.md

 ## Acknowledgments and Contact

-John the Ripper is proudly *Powered by Open Source Community*
+John the Ripper is proudly *Powered by Open Source Community*:

 - [Openwall](https://www.openwall.com/john/) and others.